If you prefer to purchase your new puppy, you must look for a reputable dog breeder.

 6. The breeder has a waiting list for their puppies.

 7. They are unwilling to ship their puppies or sell them sight unseen.

 8. They can provide health clearance certification for both parents.

 9. A health guarantee is provided to all of their puppies.
 They also have complete documentation of the puppy's medical history.

 10. They breed only a limited number of times per year (1 litter per bitch per year.)

-20 Signs of a Disreputable Dog Breeder
+10 Signs It's a Disreputable Dog Breeder

 1. They will not allow you to visit their dogs/puppies before you purchase.